-Ulrich’s study gave way to the development of what we now know as DBE (Design Based Evidence), which is defined as the decision-making process over the built environment based on thorough and reliable research, aimed at attaining the best results possible on health.
+Ulrich’s study gave way to the development of what we now know as EBD (Evidence Based Design), which is defined as the decision-making process over the built environment based on thorough and reliable research, aimed at attaining the best results possible on health.
 This approach acknowledges how the design of the physical environment can alter the quality of the patient’s care and state of health.
 The emotional influence of space as a possible factor of physical healing is supporting by the World Health Organization’s definition of health: a state of physical, mental and social well-being, and not only the absence of disorders and illnesses.
 Elements such as sensorial comfort, noise reduction, biophilic design, human-centred design, sustainability or DBE are some of the tools that allow us to design healthy spaces.

 Healthy, sustainable and comfortable spaces: generating health